 11-05-2020 Published: the 2nd in a series of papers on European, national and regional policy frameworks for CCI

-CICERONE-members Clémentine Daubeuf, Elisabetta Airaghi, Teodora Pletosu (KEA) and Andy Pratt (City University) have finished the second in a series of CICERONE papers which explore whether and to what extent the existing European, national and regional policy frameworks concerning cultural industries (and the wider economy) are appropriate to the challenges of new and emergent organisational and governance forms of the creative economy.
+CICERONE-members Clémentine Daubeuf, Elisabetta Airaghi, Teodora Pletosu (KEA) and Andy Pratt (City University London) have finished the second of a series of CICERONE papers which explores whether and to what extent the existing European, national and regional policy frameworks concerning cultural industries (and the wider economy) are appropriate for addressing the challenges of new and emergent organisational and governance forms of the creative economy.

 This paper applies the Global Production Network (GPN) approach to the creative and cultural industries (CCIs).
 Such approach aims at capturing the main drivers of changes in labour division among firms such as digitalization, regulation, taxes, subsidies, copyright policy.
 It also analyses local and supra-local ties governing the CCI production.
 As such, the GPN approach enlarges the research field on CCIs by looking at where value is created under which conditions, and how power relationships within the production network impacts the capturing of value.